linode/docs/docs/databases/elasticsearch/a-guide-to-elasticsearch-plugins.md

     The `ingest-attachment` plugin should be under the list of installed plugins.

 In order to use the attachment plugin, a _pipeline_ must be used to process base64-encoded data in the field of a document.
 An [ingest pipeline](https://www.elastic.co/guide/en/elasticsearch/reference/master/ingest.html) is a way of performing additional steps when indexing a document in Elasticsearch.
-While Elasticsearch comes pre-installed with some pipeline processors (which can perform actions such as removing or adding fields), the attachment plugin installs an addition _processor_ that can be used when defining a pipeline.
+While Elasticsearch comes pre-installed with some pipeline *processors* (which can perform actions such as removing or adding fields), the attachment plugin installs an additional processor that can be used when defining a pipeline.

 1. Create a pipeline called `doc-parser` which takes data from a field called `encoded_doc` and executes the `attachment` processor on the field: